 Mark is a full-time job.
 From the moment he wakes up to the moment he finally sleeps, there are the feedings, the changings, the bath and countless hours where I have to keep him busy and entertained.
 I refer to these hours as my “semi-free time”.
 I can spend (ahem, waste, really) hours at the mall in the middle of the afternoon or be stuck at some playground all morning because really, what else can you do with a toddler?
 Any outsider would think I am lucky to be able to shop or sit in the sandbox in the middle of the day.
 It looks like I have it easy.

 The problem is, I also have a full-time job.
-While I don’t have to sit at the office from 9 to 5, I do have assignments to complete, follow-up to do, invoices to send.
+While I don’t have to sit at the office from 9 to 5, I do have assignments to complete, follow-ups to do, and invoices to send.
 And I can only do it when Mark sleeps or when I outsource his care to Feng (who is also busy working) or to my in-laws.